The Plastic Exposure Reduction Transforms Health

 Are you curious about your exposure to plastic chemicals?

-Researchers from The University of Western Australia are investigating our exposure to plastic chemicals and whether reducing exposure to plastics could transform our health.
+Researchers from The University of Western Australia are now recruiting participants living in bigger bodies to investigate whether reducing exposure to plastics could improve cardiovascular and metabolic health.

 About the PERTH Trial